 3. Where a request for arbitration and the necessary consent have been received, the President of the Association shall call a meeting of the Executive, together with the Grievance Coordinator and the Grievance Officer handling the case in question.
 The grievor(s) shall be invited to appear before the Executive to make representations on the request for arbitration.
 The grievor(s) shall have the right to be accompanied by a representative, who shall not be a member of the Executive.

 4. The Association may, at its discretion, seek a legal opinion regarding the request for arbitration.
-If such an opinion is sought, the Executive Committee shall include consideration of this opinion in its deliberations.
+If such an opinion is sought, the Grievance Committee and the Executive Committee shall include consideration of this opinion in their deliberations.

 5. Prior to the meeting, the Grievance Coordinator shall provide the Executive with copies of all file material relevant to the particular grievance, including the legal opinion, if applicable.